Print

 Instructions

-2. Press herb miso butter under the skin.
-Heat your oven to 180C/ 360F fan and take the chicken out of the fridge.
-Mix the softened butter, miso paste, honey, rosemary, thyme and crushed garlic together until a cohesive butter forms.
+3. Spread the butter under the chicken skin.
 With the chicken’s legs facing towards you, use your fingers or the back of a spoon to carefully loosen the skin from the breast.
-Spoon the herb butter under the skin of the breasts, using your spoon to press down on top of the skin to smooth it to an even layer.
-Spread the remaining butter over the top of the breasts and legs.
+Spoon most of the herb butter under the skin of the breasts, using your spoon to press down on top of the skin to smooth it into an even layer.
+Rub the remaining butter over the top of the breasts and legs.

-4. Brown the skin.
-After 1 hour, remove the foil and cook for another 25 to 30 minutes, basting the chicken with the cooking juices twice throughout this process.
-Check after 25 minutes – if you’re using a probe thermometer (I recommend this for ease), the thermometer should read 75C/165F when inserted in the meaty part of the leg, near the bone.
+6. Check the chicken.
+Check the chicken after 25 minutes – if you’re using a probe thermometer (I recommend this for ease), the thermometer should read 165°F (74°C) when inserted in the thickest part of the thigh, near the bone.
 If you don’t have a thermometer, cut into the leg.
-If the juices come out looking clear, it’s ready.
-If the juices are a little pink and cloudy, it needs more time.
+If the juices run out looking clear, it’s ready.
+If the juices are a little pink and cloudy, pop it back into the oven for another 5 to 10 minutes and check again.

 Notes